karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 So far we have ignored a major issue related to scale.

-In [Keys, Indexes & Queries](#keys-indexes--queries) above we observed that in a NoSQL table or index, data is always partitioned by its hash key value.
+In [Keys, Indexes & Queries](#keys-indexes--queries) above we observed that a NoSQL table or index always partitions data by its hash key value.
 We also pointed out that any query is always constrained to a single hash key value, also known as a _data partition_.
 These observations drove the index design process above.

 Here's the issue: **in a real-world NoSQL database, there is a limit to the maximum size of a data partition!**

 In DynamoDB, the maximum size of a data partition is 10 GB.
 [In the presence of a Local Secondary Index](https://repost.aws/questions/QUx0mIILjaR5GjwYllYNpbKA/in-dynamodb-what-s-partition-size-limitation-of-a-table-without-lsi) (LSI), this imposes a hard limit on the amount of data that can be indexed by a single hash key value.
 Without an LSI, hash key values can cross partition lines, but you will still pay a performance penalty for doing so.

-So even if your specific database design theoretically permits infinite partition size, it's a good practice to keep partition sizes under control.
+> Even if your specific database design theoretically permits infinite partition size, it's a good practice to keep partition sizes under control.

 Here's a breakdown of the storage requirements so far for our example User record: